 - How was your experience?

-- Did you buy from us recently? how was the experience
+- Did you buy from us recently?
+How was the experience?

-- Add a brief description
+STEP 2: Add a brief description

 A brief description should help customers understand better why the survey is being conducted.
 It can also be used to specify whether the survey pertains to a specific transaction or is a periodical one that evaluates the customer experience over a period of time.

-- Add the NPS® question
+STEP 3: Add the NPS question

-- Add a thank you note
+STEP 4: Add a thank you note

 Your customers are taking their precious time and effort to give you feedback.
 That feedback is going to help improve your product/service.
 So it is basic etiquette to thank them for taking the time to give feedback.